kisibor/portfolio/finalprojectparttwo.md

 # Prioritization Graph
 ![alt text](IMG_4085.jpg)

-# Next steps: Updates to the presentation
+# Next steps: Updates to the Presentation
 1. Change the colors to more muted colors
 2. Streamline the text and use a large font.
 3. Select only 3 or 4 charts to display